marcomaddy1982/Switf-Style-Guide/README.md

     }
 ```

-- For `method` and `closure`: Place a space before and after the return arrow
+- For `method` and `closure`: Place a space before and after the return arrow.

 ```swift
     // NOT PREFERRED